 First off — what is Explore?
 It was really fascinating to observe how my test users were trying to find a vacation package on this interactive map :)

 The included filters allow to narrow down the results by these parameters: departing airport, flight time, trip duration, trip month, budget, vacation temperature, ambience (which are beach, gambling, golf, ski and that’s it!) and continent.

 In the end, do you think the map will show you price pins for vacation packages?
 Nope!
 It gives you flight prices!
 So basically, it’s an alternative to Search Flights.
-I really wish to see the analytical data of the amount of people who actually search flights that way.

 What’s the point here?
 If you check the website, you will clearly notice “Flight+Hotel/ Vacations” page, but guess what?
 There are no vacations in the app.

 I didn’t understand the idea behind limiting the app of having vacations, as it can dramatically improve user retention and get new users on board who need a full flight + hotel package.
 Do I need to mention competitors include this feature in their apps?

 I believe this feature can have a place on mobile too and I placed it right beside search stuff.